A-Z Of Important Information You Need To Know

 no Skate (or similar type) shoes

-Girls: long navy blue socks or navy blue tights
+Girls: ankle or knee-high navy blue socks or navy blue tights (Terms 2 and 3)

 Hats, gloves and scarves may be worn to and from school but not during school hours.
 Request these be in school colours – navy, maroon or black.
 No nail varnish.